Buena Park, California: Top employers

 Supermarket chain 99 Ranch Market is based in Buena Park.
 A Nabisco factory built in 1965 once employed as many as 500 before being shut down; it was demolished in 2006.

 The Source OC is a Korean shopping center that contains 3 floors, a theater, a golf zone, and a karaoke lounge.
 The food court is named Grub.
-It features two Korean Grocery stores (Hannam & H Mart), bakeries, restaurants, Karaoke spots, and a boba shop.
+It features two Korean Grocery stores, bakeries, restaurants, Karaoke spots, and a boba shop.
 It has faced economic challenges since its opening and was also affected by the COVID-19 pandemic.
-Shops in Source OC include K-Pop Music Town and KPlace.
-Some notable stores are Imvely, The Mirror, Le Born, and Princeton.